DEBUG.3-1

 Yuuki hit back: "Hm?
 Did you just say 'Please put me back in your D-Storage'?"

 "Hah.
 Unluckily for you, that's not possible in the Garden," scoffed Impmon.
-"Say whaaat?"

 "Okay guys, how about we calm down a little?"